SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

 ### Check our model has received it

-We can do this by checking the logs (we can query the logs through the service name)
+We can do this by checking the logs (we can query the logs through the service name) and see that the request has been processed

 ```python